Testlio/hype/content/post/webhook-service-introduction.md

 1. The Lambda function sits on a DynamoDB stream
 2. The Lambda function triggers HTTP requests
 3. HTTP requests are known to fail
-4. HTTP request responses must be saved irregardless of the response status
+4. HTTP request responses must be saved regardless of the response status

-The most important bit from that list is the third point - _HTTP requests are known to fail_.
+The most important bit from this list is the third point - _HTTP requests are known to fail_.
 This means, we have to dabble around with our architecture a bit, otherwise we might shoot ourselves in the foot quickly.
 The problematic part lies in an undocumented _feature_ of DynamoDB streams:

 > If a Lambda function that sits on a DynamoDB stream **SHOULD** exit with an error, then the given Lambda function will be tried again.

 This means the Lambda function that handles incoming events from the DynamoDB table stream should never fail, as otherwise we can end up in a deadlock, where one batch of events will get sent over and over again because of the failing Lambda function.

-The solution we came up with is actually quite a *cool* one - _if I may so myself_.
+The solution we came up with is actually quite a *cool* one - _if I may say so myself_.

-- Lambda function sitting on the DynamoDB stream will receive as many new images from DynamoDB table as possible
+- Lambda function sitting on the DynamoDB stream will receive as many new images from DynamoDB table as possible at the moment
-- The function will then check how many different images it received and recursively trigger a new Lambda function N times _(where N is the amount of images received)_
+- The function will then check how many different images it received and recursively triggers a second Lambda function N times _(where N is the amount of images received)_
-- After triggering the new Lambda functions the stream Lambda function will **ALWAYS** successfully exit
+- After triggering the second (worker) Lambda functions the stream Lambda function will **ALWAYS** exit successfully

 With this approach we can rest assured that we trigger as many requests as we are asked, in the shortest possible time.
 Furthermore, we can also be sure that with each invocation of our stream, a new batch of requests comes in.
 Finally, the Lambda function that sends out the HTTP request is safe to fail, as in the worst case, we simply have no response written back to our requests DynamoDB table.

-In the future we could build a periodic handler that can retry requests that seem to have not succeeded, or offer the option for the user to retrigger a particular request.
+In the future we could build a periodic handler that can retry requests that seem to have not succeeded or offer the option for the user to retrigger a particular request.

 ### Conclusion

 In this post we looked at a real world example of a microservice built entirely on top of Lambdas and other AWS technologies.
-The domain for the service, webhooks, is a highly event driven one, which fits perfectly with our chosen approach.
+The domain for the service and webhooks is a highly event driven one, which fits perfectly with our chosen approach.

 We described ways to ensure certain performance characteristics, for example, how event triggering always appears to take near constant time.
 Furthermore, we analysed how parts of our service interact with one another, what safeguards can be put into place to ensure the stability of the service, as well as the integrity of both data and order of operations.

 It is important to note that this service was one of the first to fully embrace the architecture we have proposed for serverless microservices - you can read more about that in [previous posts]({{< ref "lambda-getting-started.md" >}}).

-We are really pleased with how easy it was for us to build something as complex as this service on top of the architecture, we are really looking forward to building even more complex ones next.
+We are really pleased with how easy it was to build something as complex as this service on top of our serverless architecture, we are really looking forward to building even more complex ones next.
 Make sure to keep an eye on this blog for more posts on how we build things and as always, make sure to let us know what you think on [Twitter][twitter]!

 [lambda]: http://docs.aws.amazon.com/lambda/latest/dg/welcome.html
 [dynamodb]: https://aws.amazon.com/documentation/dynamodb/